igraph/python-igraph/README.md

 for both invocations, otherwise the call to `pip install` would still build the vendored C core instead of linking to an existing installation).

+If you want to know which version of the Python interface is compatible with a specific version of the C core, check the corresponding tag in Github and inspect the revision of the C core in the vendor/source/igraph submodule.

-This option is primarily intended for package maintainers in Linux distributions so they can ensure that the packaged Python interface links to the packaged igraph library instead of bringing its own copy.
+This option is primarily intended for package maintainers in Linux distributions to ensure that the packaged Python interface links to the packaged igraph library instead of  bundling its own copy..

 It is also useful on macOS if you want to link to the igraph library installed from Homebrew.